Sold Out, check with us for new stock date

-The machine is tough, and of superb finish and quality. we mentioned it weighs 132 kg empty; lever arms use heavy steel and industrial bearings on each.
-It's good for 220 kg presses and squats with an easily large-gym confidence and feel.
-(The lever arms are great for rows too) The cable system is good for 130 kg plus.
+The machine is tough, with superb finish and quality, unlike most of what's out there.
+The lever arms use heavy steel and industrial bearings on each.
+It's good for all-angles of 220 kg presses and several squat types.
+Squats perfectly isolate the quads.
+It's also excellent for split squats or step back lunges, where the lever arms offer an extra bit of stability over the dumbbell or barbell form of the exercise.
+(The lever arms are also great for bent-over rows.)
+The cable system is good for 130 kg plus.
 One reason it meets the European Union's EN 957 standard for commercial use.

 In the video above, just some of the best training exercises are demonstrated by Lee Priest.
-All can be done on this machine in standard form.
-Take the moves slowly, with a few heavy reps, and build mass.
+All can be done on this machine in without add-on options.
+Take the moves slower, with a half-dozen heavy reps per set, and build mass.
 Build power and leanness with a more reps per set, and less weight.
 Go down to 50-60% of your max lift weight, and with high reps and short breaks, build a powerful cardio pump.
 Or mix it on different days.
+A perfect way to mix cardio and strength.
+Check out the circuit on the Exercise Inventory tab above.
+And this is real compound-exercise stuff, not flappy, cable-hung pec flyes.
+Get your pressing action the proper way, in many forms, grips and angles.
+Rows too.
+(A real, gravity-driven pec flye is available as an option)

 Constantly improved for over 15 years, the Leverage Gym has an integrated bench which can be detached and removed in seconds (it has wheels) With a backward-forward sealed-bearing movement that provides for superb positioning with press exercises, it's super comfortable.
-A lock-and-load option attachment at the front lets you add other devices, such as pec flye, dip, leg press and arm curl attachments.
+(Close-up in picture 3) A lock-and-load option attachment at the front lets you add other devices, such as pec flye, dip, leg press and arm curl attachments.
 These are for exercise variety.
 The important stuff''s already taken care of.
 And they don't take up more space - your legs usually go there anyway!
-The rear cable unit leverage is designed to assure constant resistance through the movement.
+The rear cable unit leverage assures smooth resistance through the movement.

 The Leverage Gym is particularly valuable because it suits both beginners and advanced trainers.
 Beginners get to perform all the major exercises that will help build a foundation with complete safety.
 The machine will let you get in the right position for each exercise and the leverage format means you don't get trapped under a barbell.
 And there's extraordinary grip variety and body fit.
-(An area where many so-called "home gyms" are useless) For advanced trainers, there are no buts .....("but a multi gym is not going to be a strong back machine, or a strong leg machine".. ... etc. ) There aren't compromises - it's a great arms machine, a great chest machine, a great back machine, and a great legs machine.
+(An area where many "home gyms" are useless) For advanced trainers, there are no buts, or nahs.. .....("but a multi gym is not going to be a strong back machine, or a strong leg machine".. ... etc. ) Not true.
+There aren't compromises - it's a great arms machine, a great chest machine, a great back machine, and a great legs machine.
 (Actually, legs training has a feature that's not easy to see...the squat design perfectly isolates the quads, and delivers excellent split squats or backward lunges, with the lever arm offering more stability over the dumbbell or barbell form of the exercises.
-Don't let armchair purists preach about leveraged squats.
-These are great!)
+More about squats, here.

 Here are the lunges: